-The first in a long line of bestselling albums resulting from an MTV series, Unplugged (The Official Bootleg) was a live acoustic performance recorded at Limehouse Studios in Wembley, London.
+The first in a long line of bestselling albums resulting from an MTV series, Unplugged (The Official Bootleg) was a live acoustic performance recorded at Limehouse Studios in Wembley, London, on 25 January 1991.

 MTV Unplugged had begun broadcasting in November 1989, and offered musicians a chance to perform their songs acoustically in an intimate setting, without the high production values of normal live shows.
 The show was not promoted heavily by the network, mainly because it initially struggled to attract big name acts.

 The show gained momentum during its first season, but Paul McCartney’s appearance in the second season was a pivotal moment.
 MTV Unplugged’s producer Alex Coletti later claimed that had McCartney not released it, the concept would have never gained the cult status that it went on to enjoy.

 The episode’s success – and that of the subsequent album – encouraged big names of the early 1990s, including REM and Nirvana, to take part.
 It also allowed older artists including Eric Clapton, Rod Stewart and Tony Bennett – whose Unplugged albums each became million sellers – to connect with younger audiences.